Yarkhill, St John the Baptist Church

 Across the lane from the churchyard is the site of a medieval moated manor house, now long gone.

-About Yarkhill, St Mary's Church
+About Yarkhill, St John the Baptist Church

 Address: Watery Lane, Yarkhill, Herefordshire, England, HR1 3TD